leonvanbokhorst/friction-reasoning/docs/pushback_ai/02_prompt_design.md

 # Phase 02 · Prompt Arsenal

-## Story Beat — Training Six Personas in the Dojo
+## Story Beat — Training Six Personas in the Field

 Phase 01 gave us raw friction transcripts; Phase 02 tunes the voices delivering that friction.
 We sculpted each agent to embody a contrasting thinking style—sarcastic overthinker, dramatic memory keeper, blunt mechanism nerd, contrarian disruptor, humbled limitation spotter, and chaotic synthesizer.
 Together they ensure the convo never collapses into polite agreement.